Help protect children from gaming harms.

 Our verdict

 Our top cordless pick - and overall the best vacuum cleaner we've tested at Mumsnet - the Dyson V15 Detect Absolute impressed me immensely.
 It's not Dyson's most up-to-date cordless vacuum - the latest model, the V16 Piston Animal, will set you back a whopping £750.
-While the V16 offers some smart upgrades, the V15 ultimately came up trumps in our tests for its outstanding suction power, ease of use and overall value for money - proving that newer doesn’t always mean better.
+While the V16 offers some smart upgrades, the V15 ultimately came out on top in our testing thanks to its outstanding suction power, strong performance across carpets and hard floors, ease of use and overall value for money - proving that newer doesn’t always mean better.

 I found the V15 extremely powerful, performing brilliantly on both carpets and hard floors, and it effectively dealt with pet hair from my two dogs and two cats.
 It also converts into a handheld vacuum that's easy to use on the stairs - unlike bulkier vacuums such as our best budget pick, the Henry HVR160.